ScilifelabDataCentre/genome-portal/hugo/content/contribute/recommendations_for_making_data_public.md

 ### Questions?

 We are happy to discuss and advise on best practices for making research data publicly available.
-Please send us an email to [dsn-eb@scilifelab.se](mailto:dsn-eb@scilifelab.se) or contact us through the <a href="/contact">Contact page</a>.
+Please send us an email to [dsn-eb@scilifelab.se](mailto:dsn-eb@scilifelab.se) or contact us through the <a href="/contact" target="_blank">Contact</a> page.